alexmacarthur/slide-element/README.md

 ## Accessibility

 This library will respect the `prefers-reduced-motion` setting on a user's machine.
 When it's set to `reduce`, the sliding animation will be forced to a duration of `0`, making the respective elements open and close instantly.

+Additionally, `aria-expanded` attribute will be set after an animation is complete.
+The attribute will _not_ be automatically set on initial page load, however.
+So, you should set it yourself to match what the initial state of the element will be.

 ## Gotchas